INFORMSJoC/2022.0181/scripts/README.md

-- Table1 Figures1-5 file: to reproduce Table 1 and Figure 1 to Figure 5 in Section 6.3
+- `Table1 Figures1-5` folder: to reproduce Table 1 and Figure 1 to Figure 5 in Section 6.3
-- Table2 Figure6 file: to reproduce Table 2 and Figure 6 in Section 7.1.2
+- `Table2 Figure6` folder: to reproduce Table 2 and Figure 6 in Section 7.1.2
-- Table4 file: to reproduce Table 4 in Section 7.2.2
+- `Table4` folder: to reproduce Table 4 in Section 7.2.2
-- Simulation_Reproduce file: to reproduce the results stored in ``~/scripts/Table1 Figures1-5/Results-Sim22_5_1_context/"
+- `Simulation_Reproduce` folder: to reproduce the results stored in ``~/scripts/Table1 Figures1-5/Results-Sim22_5_1_context/"